-A metronome is defined as a musical device that produces an audible beat, a sound or even a click.
-You can set your metronome in beats per second (BPM) at regular intervals in order to practice playing your guitar to a regular pulse.
-You can use the metronome to improve your timing and especially to stick to a tempo, as well as to develop a tight rhythm in your guitar playing.
-Using the metronome will improve the speed at which you play the guitar as well as to track your musical progress.
-A guitarist practicing with a metronome will most likely achieve the fastest results in guitar playing.
+A metronome is defined as a musical device that produces an audible beat.
+You can set your metronome in beats per second (BPM) at regular intervals in order to practice playing the guitar to a steady pulse.
+You can use the metronome to improve your rhythm as well as to develop efficient techniques and even speed.
+Using the metronome will help you keep track your musical progress.
+A guitarist practicing with a metronome often achieve the faster results in guitar playing.
 Although many people fear the metronome, it is very useful in improving your guitar playing techniques.

-Set out about 30 minutes each day for your practice sessions.
-Many people find practicing the guitar using a metronome boring because you have to repeat a single scale, phrase or chord progression over and over again.
+Set out about 30 minutes each day for your practice sessions with a metronome.
+Many people find practicing the guitar using a metronome boring and sometimes frustrating because you cannot keep the steady tempo.
 However, you have to dedicate yourself because at the end of the day, it will yield the best results.

 Raise the range gradually, after practicing at the slow tempo.
 Make sure that you are comfortable to increase the tempo a notch, and you can do it cleanly.
 Increase the tempo by only by two to four beats per minute.
 Do not be impatient, play the beat over and over again until you are comfortable with it.

 Practice the notes/chords you find difficult over and over again until you are now comfortable to practice using a metronome.
 If you mess up at a higher tempo, do not be afraid to go back to a slower tempo and practice once again and rise higher.
 This kind of practice is far more beneficial.

-6. After practicing without a metronome, turn it on once again.
+After practicing without a metronome, turn it on once again.
 At this point, you will find out that you are more relaxed and you will be able to push up the tempos to higher levels without stress.